Africa Sahel belt region faces 'desperate food crisis'

 Donors gave just over 60% of the $1.7bn the UN appealed for for Sahel in 2013.

-The Sahel region - south of the Sahara desert - also includes Mauritania, The Gambia, Mali, Niger, Nigeria, Burkina Faso, Senegal, Eritrea and Chad.
+Countries in the Sahel region - south of the Sahara desert - facing food crises include Mauritania, The Gambia, Mali, Niger, Nigeria, Burkina Faso, Senegal and Cameroon, the UN said.

 "The situation for countless communities across the region... is still desperate," the OCHA factsheet says.